asynts/writer/Notes/Resolved/0002_border-overlap-issues.md

 -   I suspect, that I am not considering the border correctly in some calculation.

 -   I suspect, that I am rounding some floating point number to an integer somewhere.

+-   The position relative to the parent does include the border and padding, maybe that is the issue.

+### Conclusions

+-   When generating the layout tree, I defined a fixed height for each paragraph, independent of the contents of the paragraph.